 A Law degree will require you to explore the legal system, analyse the application of law and develop sound arguments to make your case, all which will keep your mind on its toes!

 Studying a Law degree will develop your logical reasoning and critical thinking skills that will be beneficial to you in future, especially if you plan to practise law.
 A Law degree can also be helpful in your everyday life, such as signing contracts or legal documents with complex language.

-What Skills Do You Need to Study Law?
+#4.
+What Skills Do You Need for a Law Course?

 Here are some of the more important skill sets that you will need to develop in order to do well in your Law degree.

 (a) Good command of language and able to communicate effectively

 Language is one of the most important tools for a lawyer, so you must be able to express yourself clearly, effectively and persuasively, both in writing and in speech as well.
 Most exams are written exams, so you must be able to put your thoughts clearly onto paper.

 (b) Ability to research information and summarise key points

 Law requires MASSIVE amounts of reading, so be prepared!
 You will find yourself reading not just about the law itself, but also academic opinions, case studies and judgements.
 You must be able to pick up key themes and passages from articles & cases, and distill them into important points.